 Most EV owners charge their vehicles at home overnight.
 However, not everyone has access to at-home charging, especially residents of existing multi-family residential buildings.
-The BC government provides an EV Charger Rebate Program through CleanBC Go Electric, which offers \$2,000 for the installation of a Level 2 charging stations designed for multiple users in existing multi-residential or commercial buildings with workplace parking.
+The BC government provides an EV Charger Rebate Program through CleanBC Go Electric, which offers \$2,000 for the installation of Level 2 charging stations designed for multiple users in existing multi-residential or commercial buildings with workplace parking.
 The Municipality could consider providing a top-up to make it easier for residents to pay for the retrofit.
-Adding links to these offers, on the Municipality website would also increase the awareness of these programs.
+The Municipality could include information about these rebate programs on its website to increase awareness.
 This is also consistent with the Municipality's Climate Action and Energy Plan (CAEP) update, which directs North Cowichan to "coordinate and promote EV subsidies, purchase incentives, and bulk purchases".